 Yucca plants will also produce seed pods that contain seeds.
 You can plant these seeds in well-draining potting soil and then put them in a warm, sunny location.
 Germination can take several weeks to several months.

-It’s also worth noting that some yucca species naturally produce offsets and some others like the spineless yucca cane will only produce offsets when it’s mature.
+It’s also worth noting that some yucca species naturally produce offsets and some others like the spineless yucca cane will only produce offsets when its mature.
 Some other species that are single trunk plants don’t produce offsets at all.

 Propagating yucca plants is very easy.
 There are two ways to propagate a yucca plant (not including seeds)—by dividing it, or through the offset pups I mentioned.
 This is very similar to snake plant propagation, as they are both rhizome plants.